 Prevention of Meningitis in Children

-Routine vaccinations Routine Vaccinations for Infants, Children, and Adolescents can prevent many cases of bacterial meningitis.
+Vaccinations Childhood Vaccination Schedules Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more can prevent many cases of bacterial meningitis.
 People who have been in contact with someone who has meningitis are often given antibiotics to help prevent infection (called chemoprophylaxis).
-Women can be screened for group B streptococcus while pregnant and are given antibiotics at the time of delivery to prevent passing the bacteria to the newborn.
+Women can be screened for group B streptococcus while pregnant and, if positive, are given antibiotics at the time of delivery to prevent passing the bacteria to the newborn.

-Health care practitioners and parents can help prevent bacterial meningitis by ensuring that all young children receive the Haemophilus influenzae type b (Hib) conjugate vaccine Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
+Health care professionals and parents can help prevent bacterial meningitis by ensuring that all infants receive the Haemophilus influenzae type b (Hib) conjugate vaccine Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
 These infections may be serious in children.
-Use... read more and the pneumococcal conjugate vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
-Pneumococcal infections include ear infections, sinusitis, pneumonia... read more and that older children and adolescents receive the meningococcal conjugate vaccine Meningococcal Vaccine The meningococcal vaccine protects against infections caused by the bacteria Neisseria meningitidis (meningococci).
+Use... read more , that all children up to 18 years of age receive the pneumococcal conjugate vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more , and that older children and adolescents receive the meningococcal conjugate vaccine Meningococcal Vaccine The meningococcal vaccine protects against infections caused by the bacteria Neisseria meningitidis (meningococci).
 Meningococcal infections can lead to meningitis (an infection of tissue... read more .
 Some infants and young children who are at high risk of Neisseria meningitidis infection also may be given the meningococcal vaccine.

 Members of the household (especially those under 2 years of age)